Jack Wagner, Disney Legend and for many years the official voice of

 The Color of Money, the 9th feature film released through Disney's Touchstone

-Pictures, is released.
+Pictures, hits theaters.
 Starring Paul Newman, Tom Cruise, and Mary Elizabeth Mastrantonio, it tells the

 continuing story of Edward "Fast Eddie" Felson from the 1961 film The Hustler (which starred Newman).

 Newman will win the Academy Award for Best Actor for his performance of a pool hustler.

 Buena Vista Home Entertainment releases the Toy Story 2 Pack set,

 which includes Toy Story and Toy Story 2, plus the Pixar films Tin Toy